austinsw/Pebble-Game-2019/README.md

 # Pebble-Game

+Multithreaded game & test suite, created using JavaScript and JUnit 4 in 2019.

 ## Requirements

 In this assignment you are to model a game involving multiple competing players, in a thread-safe fashion.
 The game being modelled has a strictly positive number of players.
 There are six bags of pebbles in the game, three white bags (A, B and C) and three black bags (X, Y and Z).
 At the start of the game the white bags are empty and the black bags are full.
 Each player takes 10 pebbles from a black bag (the black bag each player selects is chosen at random).
 Each pebble has an integer weight value.